-We assume that pure inventory costs are nil, excepted the opportunity cost of working capital.
-Assuming that the capital market is perfectly competitive, and denoting by $\rho$ the interest rate, the only opportunity cost is the cost of producing in period 1 rather than in period 2, that is $\rho c q_1^i$ in terms of value in period 2.
-Under a free disposal assumption insuring that inventories unsold at the end of period 2 can be disposed off at zero cost, the total cost of any production and sale plan is given by (C.1), in period 2 value:
+We assume that pure inventory costs are nil, except the opportunity cost of the working capital.
+Assuming that the capital market is perfectly competitive, and denoting by ρ the interest rate, the only opportunity cost is the cost of producing in period 1 rather than in period 2, that is ρ c q_1^i in terms of value in period 2.
+Under a free disposal assumption insuring that inventories unsold at the end of period 2 can be disposed off at zero cost, the total cost of any production and sale plan is given by assumption A below, in period 2 value: